NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 !!! info
     Shared project directories are not automatically synced between Eagle and Kestrel.

+**/kfs2/pdatasets**

+The /pdatasets directory on Kestrel hosts widely used data sets.

+There are multiple big data sets that are commonly used across various projects for computation and analysis on NREL's HPC Systems.
+We provide a common location on Kestrel's filesystem at /kfs2/pdatasets, where these data sets are available for global reading by all compute nodes.
+Each data set contains a readme file that covers background, references, explanation of the data structure, and Python examples.

+These datasets include:

+**/kfs2/pdatasets/NSRDB**

+The National Solar Radiation Database (NSRDB) is a serially complete collection of meteorological and solar irradiance data sets for the United States and a growing list of international locations for 1998-2017.
+The NSRDB provides foundational information to support U.S. Department of Energy programs, research, and the general public.

+**/kfs2/pdatasets/WIND**

+The Wind Integration National Data Set (WIND) Toolkit consists of wind resource data for North America and was produced using the Weather Research and Forecasting Model (WRF).

 ### ScratchFS

 ScratchFS is a Lustre file system in a hybrid flash-disk configuration providing a total of 27 petabytes (PB) of capacity with 354 gigabytes (GB)/s of IOR bandwidth.
 It is intended to support intensive I/O and we recommend running jobs out of ScratchFS for the best performance.